-Stay stylish with these 30 Nordstrom gifts for everyone on your list
+Stay stylish with these 35 Nordstrom gifts for everyone on your list

 The North Face Etip Salty Dog Knit Tech Gloves ($35; nordstrom.com)

-Never let your hands get cold while texting again thanks to these touchscreen-friendly gloves.
+Never let your hands get cold while texting again, thanks to these touchscreen-friendly gloves.

+This candle features notes of roses and black-currant leaves, and smells just as pretty as it looks.

 Gifts for $100 or less